fjlaubscher/node/README.md

 ## Available Scripts

-- `yarn build` – Compiles TypeScript files into JavaScript and outputs them to the `dist` folder.
+- `pnpm build` – Compiles TypeScript files into JavaScript and outputs them to the `dist` folder.
-- `yarn dev` – Starts the application in watch mode using `tsx` for live reloading.
+- `pnpm dev` – Starts the application in watch mode using `tsx` for live reloading.
-- `yarn start` – Runs the compiled JavaScript output from the `dist` folder.
+- `pnpm start` – Runs the compiled JavaScript output from the `dist` folder.
-- `yarn test` – Executes tests using Vitest.
+- `pnpm test` – Executes tests using Vitest.
-- `yarn format` – Formats code files using Prettier.
+- `pnpm format` – Formats code files using Prettier.

 ## Requirements